 In the following panel you can find the Host-Id or Serial-Number of your computer.
-Please send this Id to vhf to get your password.
+Please send this Id to us (info@Cenon.com) to get your password.

 Please enter (or copy) the password into the password field.
 Then enter your name and address.